The short license plate version is seriously funny, while the full sentence falls flat.

-In the license plate scenario, we are aware of the rules of the game (the character limit and the DMV's policy of no obscenity on license plates) so when someone can create a seven-character joke that narrowly sidesteps the obscenity rule, we think well done sir.
+In the license plate scenario, we are aware of the rules of the game (the seven-character limit and the DMV's policy of no obscenity on license plates) so when someone can create a seven-character joke that narrowly sidesteps the obscenity rule, we think well done sir.

 Peter Thiel uses artificial constraints as a thought experiment: take your 10-year goal and ask yourself how you can achieve it in six months.
 Usually this is an impossible task, but the exercise can reveal thought patterns or strategies that might shorten your timeline.